wangshuang0220/mysql-utilities/mysql-test/README.txt

+Need  python preprocess
+(pip install preprocess or rpm -i python3-preprocess ) for pre-processing std_data files used in testing.

+emacs
+M-x whitespace-mode
+to show tabs

+emacs
+M-x picture-mode
+for grid edits

 need to have a mysql server running,
 .my.cnf in root account (need root for doing stop/start servers?) with just the password, no ssl stuff?

+some tests fail with password-complexity too low; for testing purposes, execute: mysql> UNINSTALL COMPONENT 'file://component_validate_password';
+or
+mysql> uninstall plugin validate_password;
+(which one depends on mysql version)

+also need
+INSTALL PLUGIN mysql_no_login SONAME 'mysql_no_login.so';

 note that the mysql-utilities look for info in $HOME/.mylogin.cnf